2021 Head Girl, Juliet Donajgrodzki

 - Staff link: Mrs Barnes (Director of Finance & Operations)

 - Focusing on the development and delivery of an eco-friendly school programme, reviewing the use of the site, including the dining service and associated arrangements, as well as supporting students' understanding through assemblies.

 - 2 Committee Leaders.

-- Staff link: Mrs Frazer (Events Manager)
+- Staff link: Mrs Frazer (Operations Manager)

 - Focusing on helping to deliver some of the school events as per the calendar, including where appropriate, FoS events.
 Also attending many of the school events, to support welcoming guests, providing refreshments and sometimes collating feedback.
 This committee also designs and delivers a programme of fun activities for other year groups which are in addition to those offered by FoS.